perguth/mozweekend_2015/README.md

 - Let users decide which data to share/escalate based on descisions -> Those who share, will share a lot.
 - :sparkling: remotestorage.io etc. maybe a way to get to "server side"?
+- :-1: whatcanidoformozilla -> what can I do *with* Mozilla. "for" is a bit the wrong attitude here, imho.

 ## Speed